Center for Cognitive Behavioral Psychotherapy

 Expected number of cases seen at any one time: 8 – 12 patients

 If any of these assessment experiences are only available to students under certain circumstances, please indicate:

 Expected number of full assessment batteries completed during externship (defined as administration of a battery of standardized tests):

 Expected number of assessment reports completed during externship (defined as writing reports based on a battery of standardized tests:

 Estimated hours/week of didactics: 0

 Dr. Phillipson almost exclusively provides supervision.
 Dr. Marcus acts as an adjunct supervisor and provides referrals for cases pertaining to behavioral medicine (diabetes, relationship/couples therapy and the full spectrum of eating disorders).
-All externs attend weekly group supervision with Dr. Phillipson and receive weekly individual supervision from either Dr. Phillipson or Dr. Marcus.
+All externs attend weekly group supervision with Dr. Phillipson, and are invited to Dr. Marcus' group supervision as well, and receive weekly individual supervision from either Dr. Phillipson or Dr. Marcus.